christian-dussol-cloud-native/kubernetes/demo-features/1.33/k8s-pod-resize-demo/README.md

 # Kubernetes 1.33 In-Place Pod Resize Demo

-Complete demonstration of Kubernetes 1.33 in-place pod resize feature with enterprise-grade security and governance.
+Complete demonstration of Kubernetes 1.33 in-place pod resize feature with enterprise-grade governance.

 ## 🎯 What This Demo Includes